owlbarn/tutorial/book/neural-network/README.md

 That's it.
 The network is even simpler than that of the CNN.
 However, the generated computation graph is way more complicated due to LSTM's internal recurrent structure.
 You can download the [PDF file 1](https://raw.githubusercontent.com/wiki/ryanrhymes/owl/image/plot_030.pdf) to take a look if you are interested.

-Here the only parameter to need to specify in building the LSTM is the length of vectors.
+The only parameter we need to specify in building the LSTM is the length of vectors.
 EXPLAIN more about this example.

 ```ocaml env=neural-network:lstm-example01